-My best shot - A magic morning laying back on a Catamaran sailing around Walvis Bay Namibia feeding the pelicans and seals, sightseeing and dining on fresh delicious oysters.
+Runner Up - Pauline Kirby: A magic morning laying back on a Catamaran sailing around Walvis Bay Namibia feeding the pelicans and seals, sightseeing and dining on fresh delicious oysters.
 One of the many great Namibian experiences.
-Pauline Kirby

 My best shot, from my trip to India, was taken on the road to Jaipur, from a moving car, with an iPhone.
 This photo makes me smile widely.
 It captures everything that is beautiful and insane about India.
 Tanya Dammerer